-Currently, no KMG International Group-wide numerical targets have been established (E1-6), the targets are yet to be established.
-However, we have set entity-by-entity targets considering the operational activity of each company and the ESG specificities.
+2) Target for 2030 was established considering implementation of the energy efficiency, co processing biofuels and Green H2 projects yet to be established.
+However, we have set entity-byentity targets considering the operational activity of each company and the ESG specificities.
 When setting critical assumptions for GHG emission reduction targets, we are considering future developments, such as changes in sales volumes, shifts in customer preferences and demand, regulatory factors, and new technologies available at the moment of targets setting.